Split Britches: Artistic themes

-Geraldine Harris has placed the work of the troupe in a "postmodern Brechtian tradition", and in an article on this troupe, describes the focus in their work on borders, as they often take on ideas of duality.
-Split Britches' work involves concepts of the duality of butch/femme, as are concepts around class, classism, and oppression.
+Geraldine Harris has placed the work of the troupe in a "postmodern Brechtian tradition" and, in an article on this troupe, describes the focus in their work on borders, as they often take on ideas of duality.
+Split Britches' work involves concepts of the duality of butch/femme, as well as concepts around class, classism, and oppression.
 Harris also explains that the troupe opposes the gender binary as a mode of political performance.
 Split Britches also examines the fetishization, objectification, and narcissistic misidentifications that cannot be separated from love, passion, and desire.

 Impact and significance

 In Split Britches: Lesbian Practice/Feminist Performance, critic and theorist Sue-Ellen Case describes the importance of the trio in the development of contemporary lesbian performance, writing that "the troupe created a unique 'postmodern' style that served to embed feminist and lesbian issues of the times, economic debates, national agendas, personal relationships, and sex-radical role playing in spectacular and humorous deconstructions of canonical texts, vaudeville shtick, cabaret forms, lip-synching satire, lyrical love scenes, and dark, frightening explorations of class and gender violence."
 Split Britches has been praised for having maintained a theater space for women's artistic endeavors.
 The shows are often praised for the deconstructive and transformative lenses through which they are written.

-Split Britches' work comes from a tradition of performance art that is documented academically by the field of performance studies.
-Their work is cited as indicative of lesbian art which brings up issues of subjectivity.
-It has been central to the development of feminist performance theory and distinguishing lesbian critical theory, for example in the pioneering work of Jill Dolan on the feminist spectator, Sue-Ellen Case on butch/femme aesthetics and Alisa Solomon and Kate Davy on feminist performance contexts.
+Split Britches' work comes from a tradition of performance art that is academically documented by the field of performance studies.
+Their work is cited as indicative of lesbian art, which brings up issues of subjectivity.
+It has been central to the development of feminist performance theory and distinguishing lesbian critical theory, for example, in the pioneering work of Jill Dolan on the feminist spectator, Sue-Ellen Case on butch/femme aesthetics, and Alisa Solomon and Kate Davy on feminist performance contexts.